harsh-codess/llm-ollama-app/README.md

-# 🧠 Ollama LLM Chatbot – Streamlit App powered by Deepseek-R1
+# 🧠 Ollama LLM Chatbot – Streamlit App powered by Deepseek

 A lightweight and modular chatbot application built using Streamlit, LangChain, and Ollama, powered by the deepseek-r1:8B open LLM.
 It features LangSmith integration for seamless observability, making this demo ideal for testing, analysis, and educational purposes.